WigglyMuffin/SNDScripts/README.md

 ### Overseer
 Manages AutoRetainer tasks, including:
-- Submersible management
+- **Automated Backups**: Safeguard your Auto Retainer configuration with backup rotation (up to 50 backups).
-  - Part swapping
+- **Submersible Optimisation**:
-  - Auto unlock and point plans
+  - Automatic creation and enabling of submersibles
+  - Part swapping for optimal voyaging based on submersible rank and configuration, there are submersible and inventory checks to ensure you have the parts
-- Retainer management
+  - Route handling and plan management
+  - Optimal vessel behaviour based on number of unlocked submersibles
+- **Silent Operation**: Works seamlessly in the background with no interruptions.

 ### Questionable Companion
 Enhances the Questionable plugin with features like: